Up to 50% off sofas & mattresses — limited‑time deals.

 Leg height 5" 7.5" 7.5" 2.75"

-Seat firmness (brand scale) Soft, 1/5 4/5 Firm, 5/5 Medium, 3/5
+Firmness Soft, 1/5 4/5 Firm, 5/5 Medium, 3/5

-Cushion construction Foam seat core; feather/down blend back cushion Foam seat core; fiber-filled back Foam seat core; fiber-filled back Foam seat core; poly fiber back
+Cushions Foam seat core; feather/down blend back cushion Foam seat core; fiber-filled back Foam seat core; fiber-filled back Foam seat core; poly fiber back

-Cushion support High-gauge sinuous springs High-gauge sinuous springs High-gauge sinuous springs Sinuous springs (MTO) or webbing (stocked)
+Support High-gauge sinuous springs High-gauge sinuous springs High-gauge sinuous springs Sinuous springs (MTO) or webbing (stocked)

 Legs Engineered wood legs with veneer Cast metal legs Solid wood trestle legs Solid wood legs

-Delivery / setup experience White Glove available; minimal owner assembly White Glove available; minimal owner assembly White Glove available; minimal owner assembly White Glove available; minimal owner assembly
+Delivery / setup White Glove available; minimal owner assembly White Glove available; minimal owner assembly White Glove available; minimal owner assembly White Glove available; minimal owner assembly

 How We Tested It